General option

 How to get started

 Start by reviewing the orientation page for the general option requirements, including deadlines.
-Yes, there are a lot of steps.
-You got this!
+Attend Student Support Hours if you need guidance.

-If you’re in the pre-therapy and allied health option or considering the option please contact Emily Norcross, MA, ATC for more information about the internship requirements.
+If you’re in the pre-therapy and allied health option, or are considering the option, please contact Emily Norcross, MA, ATC for more information about its practicum/experiential learning requirements.

-• Samaritan Health Services, The Corvallis Clinic, and other health care or physical therapy organizations.
+• Health care: Samaritan Health Services, The Corvallis Clinic, other health care or physical therapy organizations.

-• Synapse Fitness with Rocksteady boxing allow students to work directly with participants with Parkinson’s disease.
+• Adaptive exerciseAdaptive Exercise Clinic, IMPACT, Synapse Fitness with Rocksteady boxing (working with participants with Parkinson’s disease).

 Experiential learning courses for the KIN general option

-KIN 301 or 401 Research and Scholarship - These credits are variable between 1-16 credits.
+KIN 401 Research and Scholarship - These credits are variable between 1-16 credits.
 Take this course if you’re pursuing academic research under the guidance of faculty, whether under the URAP or URISC programs or independently.
-The hours and expectations would be arranged with the faculty through what is called a "TBA" (to-be-arranged) form.
+The hours and expectations would be arranged with the faculty.

 Are you a site supervisor or interested in becoming one?